Skybound Entertainment: Television and film

 In 2017, it was announced that a film based on Kirkman's second longest running comic series Invincible was being developed by Universal Pictures, with Seth Rogen and Evan Goldberg set to write/direct/produce the film with Kirkman serving as an executive producer.
 In 2018, it was announced that an adult animated series also based on Invincible was being developed for Amazon Prime Video featuring Steven Yeun as Invincible and J.K.
 Simmons as Omni-Man.
-The series is executive produced by Kirkman, who, in addition to serving as the creator, wrote the pilot and the season finale, with Simon Racioppa, David Alpert, Catherine Winder, Seth Rogen, and Evan Goldberg serving as co-executive producers.
+The series is executive produced by Kirkman, who, in addition to serving as the creator and co-showrunner, wrote the pilot and the season finale, with co-showrunner Simon Racioppa, David Alpert, Catherine Winder, Seth Rogen, and Evan Goldberg serving as co-executive producers.
 The series was released on March 26, 2021 to general acclaim and was renewed by Amazon for a second and third season, with the second season released in two parts; the first part released in November 2023 and the second part in March 2024.
 Following the second season finale the series was renewed for a fourth season on July 26, 2024.
-The third season released in February 2025.
+The third season released in February 2025, and the fourth followed in April 2026, earning a third straight 100% score on Rotten Tomatoes.
+In June 2026, Prime Video renewed Invincible for a sixth season ahead of the premiere of its fifth season.
+The renewal made Invincible the longest-running animated original series on Prime Video.
+Kirkman stated that there was “still so much story left to tell” and expressed enthusiasm for seasons five, six and beyond.

 The company's other film projects include the feature film AIR, starring The Walking Dead’s Norman Reedus and Academy Award-nominated actor Djimon Hounsou.
 That same year, it was announced that Spin Master Entertainment and Atomic Cartoons would make an animated television series based on Super Dinosaur, a comic that Kirkman created alongside Jason Howard in 2011.
 The show launched in 2018.

 In 2019, Universal Pictures announced the development of Renfield, a horror-comedy film about the character of the same name based on a pitch by Robert Kirkman, with Chris McKay set to direct.
 The film was produced by McKay, Kirkman, David Alpert, Bryan Furst, and Sean Furst in a joint-venture between Skybound and Universal.
 It released on April 14, 2023.

-In November 2023, Skybound announced that it had acquired the Spike and Mike's Festival of Animation.
+In July 2026, Amazon Prime gave a formal series order to Stillwater, a television adaptation of the Skybound comic created by Chip Zdarsky and Ramón K. Pérez.
+The horror thriller, developed by Greg Berlanti and Carly Wray, received an eight-episode order and is being produced by Amazon MGM Studios, Warner Bros.
+Television, Berlanti Productions and Skybound Entertainment.
+The series follows ex-convict Daniel West, who arrives in the mysterious town of Stillwater after receiving a letter promising an inheritance, only to discover a community where no one ages, no one dies and no one can leave.
+Robert Kirkman, David Alpert, Rick Jacobs, Glen Geller, and Chip Zdarsky serve as executive producers for Skybound.